ECTS

 Faculty of Science

-The aim of this course is to link knowledge of biology and physiology with demography and population evolution.
-This approach aims to lay the foundations for conservation biology, by providing elements for predicting how animal and plant organisms and populations respond to ecosystem changes and sources of stress.
+The EU's goal is to bridge the gap between knowledge of biology and physiology on the one hand, and demography and population trends on the other.
+This approach aims to lay the groundwork for conservation biology by providing information that can be used to predict how animal and plant organisms and populations respond to changes in ecosystems and sources of stress.

-Tutorials in the form of presentation and discussion of scientific data or in a "reversed" form with contributions from small groups, independent group projects, analysis of concrete restoration cases;
+Tutorials in the form of presentations and discussions of scientific data or in a "flipped" format with small group discussions, independent group projects, and analyses of real-life restoration cases.

 TD2: Ecophysiology and environmental physiology (definitions); case studies (invasive species, reintroductions, ecological developments)

-TD3: Analyses of the consequences of major pollutions (marine and terrestrial), ecological engineering, passive and active biomonitoring tools.
+TD3: Analysis of the consequences of major pollution (marine and terrestrial), ecological engineering, passive and active biomonitoring tools.

-TD4 to 16: In "inverted" form (students in an "active" position, supplemented by the teacher), a series of interventions designed to set up
+TD4 to 16: In "reverse" form (students in an "active" position, with additions from the teacher), a series of interventions aimed at implementing

-- the links between biology and life strategy on the one hand, and life-history traits on the other, taking several characteristic examples (animal and plant species, generalist/specialist species, rare species - types of rarity - or widespread or even invasive species);
+- the links between biology and life strategy on the one hand, and life history traits on the other, using several characteristic examples (animal and plant species, generalist/specialist species, rare species—types of rarity—or widespread or even invasive species);

-- changes in the demography of a population as a result of various disturbances, particularly long-term disturbances affecting the population's ability to evolve.
+- changes in the demographics of a population as a result of various disturbances, particularly long-term disturbances affecting the population's ability to evolve.

-Two tutorial sessions (3h in total): analysis of different conservation and biomonitoring strategies, taking into account knowledge of organism physiology as well as ecological and behavioral particularities.
-Research & analysis of documents, synthesis and oral presentation of studies / debate.
+Two tutorials (3 hours in total): analysis of different conservation and biomonitoring strategies, taking into account knowledge of organism physiology and ecological and behavioral characteristics.
+Research and analysis of documents, synthesis and oral presentation of studies/debate.

 ECTS